Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

-Voiced by: Yuu Kobayashi (JP), Gwendolyn Lau (EN)
+Voiced by: Yuu Kobayashi (Japanese), Gwendolyn Lau (English)

-A wizard who is bent on making an artificial dragon powered by Natsu's magic.
-Her Concealment Magic grants her the power to trap others inside pocket dimensions.
+A wizard who is hellbent on making an artificial dragon powered by Natsu's magic.
+Her Concealment Magic grants her the ability to trap others inside pocket dimensions.
 She also commands an army of Lizardmen, golems designed to mimic all the wizards in Magnolia.

 - Accent Adaptation: In the English dub, she speaks with a Southern twang; it's fake, though, and she drops it when she decides to get serious.
 In the Animax dub, she instead gets a cockney accent.